Previous dayMarch 31, 2026Next day

 20.1 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.2 earthquake 97 km N of Charlotte Amalie, U.S. Virgin Islands at 21:18 UTC on March 31, 2026.
-Coming 1 hours after a magnitude 4.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of 20.1 km, the event was shallow crustal.
+This magnitude 3.2 event was detected 97 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026, with origin time 21:18 UTC.
+It arrived roughly 1 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The event originated approximately 20.1 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.222°, -64.839°.
+The epicenter is at 19.222°, -64.839°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31